emissary-ingress/emissary/docs/topics/running/services/rate-limit-service.md

 Rate limiting is a powerful technique to improve the [availability and resilience of your services](https://blog.getambassador.io/rate-limiting-a-useful-tool-with-distributed-systems-6be2b1a4f5f4).
 In the Ambassador API Gateway, each request can have one or more *labels*.
-These labels are exposed to a third party service via a gRPC API.
+These labels are exposed to a third-party service via a gRPC API.
 The third-party service can then rate limit requests based on the request labels.

-**Note that `RateLimitService`is only applicable to the Ambassador API Gateway, and not the Edge Stack.**
+**Note that `RateLimitService` is only applicable to the Ambassador API Gateway, and not the Edge Stack.**

 ## Request Labels